LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 2,3,4,5
 1,6
 ```
 This means that the first row of your output file should have black pixels at x positions 2, 3, 4 and 5.
-The rest of the pixels should be black.
+The rest of the pixels should be white.

 So your output file's first two rows will look like this:
 ```